damares86/mini_cms/README.md

 - create and manage your website's pages
 - change website's theme (and if you know html and css you can create a theme on your own)

+>
+> Please, report any bug you find and I will fix it, thank you!
+>

 ## Install

 Install Mini Cms is very easy.